The Power Of Reverse Periodization For Performance Gains

 Focus on strengths closest to a race and weaknesses further away.

-Reverse Periodization For Improving Sports Performance 2
+The Power Of Reverse Periodization For Performance Gains 2

 Common sense dictates that the most specific physiology of a particular race will not always align with an athlete’s strengths.